rawsrc/PDOPlusPlus/README.md

 - SELECT
 - STORED PROCEDURE
 - TRANSACTIONS (EVEN NESTED ONES)
-- NATIVE SQL BINGINT (OR INT8) SIGNED/UNSIGNED SUPPORT
+- NATIVE SQL BIGINT (OR INT8) SIGNED/UNSIGNED SUPPORT

 For stored procedures, you'll be able to use any `IN`, `OUT` or `INOUT` params.<br>
 `PDOPlusPlus` is also fully compatible with those returning multiple dataset